zsiki/GeoEasy/doc/step_by_step.rst

-The *e\"* column contains the difference from the mean, *e\"(max)* is the allowable maximal difference (depending on distance), *E(m)* is the linear difference at the backsight point.
+The *e\"* column contains the difference from the mean, *e\"(max)* is the allowable maximal difference (depending on distance), *E(m)* is the linear difference at the back-sight point.

 Note that the fill color of the point marker of point *12* became green, oriented station.
 The orientation angles and the mean are stored in the